 Our client produced a very low cost diagnostic microscope to view saliva with 30x magnification.
 They came to OFH to help design a new product with higher magnification.

 Production cost and volume dictated that injection molded plastics would be used for manufacturing of the device and lens elements.
 Having 50x magnification was the most important new specification but before starting design, we worked with the client to define all specifications.
-To us this means requirements that a.) don’t break the laws of physics, b.) could be produced using existing manufacturing technology at a low cost and c.) described a product would meet market demands..
+To us this means requirements that a.) don’t break the laws of physics, b.) could be produced using existing manufacturing technology at a low cost and c.) described a product that would meet market demands.

 The initial specifications included: